Who can join a Medical Reserve Corps (MRC) unit?

 Am I obligated for volunteering for the MRC if I work in a hospital or health care facility, serve in the military, have other work requirements or family commitments that do not allow me to volunteer at the time of an emergency?

 You are a volunteer, so there are no availability requirements.
 Certainly, we understand you may have work and family commitments that prohibit you from volunteering at any given time.
 Many MRC units also participate in numerous non- emergency public health activities that you can be involved in if you have other emergency response commitments.
 If you determine that you are unavailable for an extended period time due to illness or relocation, please request your MRC to change your status to Temporarily Unavailable so you do not receive notifications and counted as an available volunteer.

 What liability protection is available for volunteers?

 In 2005, the Virginia General Assembly passed Housebill 2520 to ensure additional protection for MRC volunteers.
-MRC Volunteers who are called to a health event by a Virginia Medical Reserve Corps and volunteer under the direction of the Virginia Department of Health receive the same coverage under the state as VDH employees, when they are involved in state-sanctioned and directed programs.
+MRC Volunteers who are called to a health event by a Virginia Medical Reserve Corps and volunteer under the direction of the Virginia Department of Health receive the same risk management coverage under the state as VDH employees, when they are involved in state-sanctioned and directed programs.
 Similar protections apply to volunteers in Medical Reserve Corps directly tied to city or county government organizations when directed by representatives of those government agencies.
 You should not be placed in a position by any MRC to perform any task or skill that is outside your existing scope of practice or experience.
 Volunteers should protect themselves by only working within their scope of practice or skill at all times.
 There are also other liability protections that may apply to MRC volunteers when performing their duties.